Phillies' Mark Leiter: Sent to minors

 Leiter was optioned to Triple-A Lehigh Valley on Monday.

-In his first big-league appearance since July 4, Leiter was saddled with the loss Monday after surrendering a walk-off single to Dee Gordon in the bottom of the ninth inning.
-The Phillies have not yet announced the corresponding move with Leiter's demotion.
+Making his first big-league appearance since July 4, Leiter was saddled with the loss after surrendering a walkoff single to Dee Gordon in the bottom of the ninth inning.
+The Phillies have not yet announced the corresponding move.

 More News